The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 paper) took six signatures and two months to process.

 A question often raised is what do those cost figures mean in terms of today's dollars.
-The replacement value placed on all the “assets” of the Rideau Canal by Parks Canada is over $500 million dollars.
+The replacement value placed on all the “assets” of the Rideau Canal by Parks Canada is over $929 million dollars (2012 valuation by Parks Canada of the built assets).
 This figure does not include such things as the 19 km of required canal cuts, channel dredging, surveying and route clearing that would also be required if the clock could be turned back to a pre-canal era.
+Bottom line is that it would be easily be a billion dollar plus project today.

 At the exact moment that Lt.
 Colonel By was passing through Smiths Falls, on May 25, 1832, on his inaugural trip through the newly completed Rideau Canal, a British Treasury Minute (official memorandum) was being penned in London, ordering By's removal from command and his recall to England.
 It should be remembered that this was the time of parliamentary reform in Britain.
 A reform government had taken power in November 1830.
 This government was against spending British tax dollars on defence projects for the colonies (which included Canada).
 Hearings were held into the expenses of the Rideau Canal.
 Parliament was not so much upset at the cost overrun as they were at the Board of Ordnance's defiance of parliamentary authority by authorizing By to complete the project regardless of the actual amount of the parliamentary grants.